 Creating Contact Groups in your Colby Apps E-mail can save you a lot of time when it comes to sending e-mails to large groups of people, but did you know that you can also use these same Contact Groups to streamline processes like sharing Colby Apps Documents or inviting people to a Colby Apps Calendar...

-NEW!
 You can now stop the merge in the middle of processing by typing the word “stop” into the “Merge Status” column for any row that hasn’t yet been processed.
 When the script reaches that row it will see the word “stop” and stop the merge.
-This is helpful if you notice a mistake...
+This is helpful if you notice a mistake and want...

 Organizing your e-mails can be a daunting task, especially if you receive several hundred e-mails a day.
 Colby Apps E-mail has a tool called “Filters” that is designed to automate part of this process.